 2.3 Preparation of Kodo Flour

-The Kodo malt was prepared by following the standard procedure as described by Sharma, S., and Sharma (2021).
+The Kodo malt was prepared by following the standard procedure as described by Sharma, S., and Sharma (2021) (Fig. 1).
 Kodo Millet seeds (250 g) were soaked in water for germination at 27 ˚C for 12 h, and the water was changed frequently to prevent the excessive growth of microorganisms.
 The millet seeds were then allowed to germinate at room temperature i.e. 27± 2 ˚C for 48 h.
 After germination (Plate No. 2), the seeds were dried at a moderate temperature not exceeding 75 ˚C in an oven, and sprouted grains were later dried to a final moisture content of nearly 10-12%.
 These grains were then roasted uniformly at 70-80 ˚C by using a conventional toasting pan and ground.

 2.4 Formulation of moth bean flour and Kodo millet flour blends for protein drink powder production